GrennanM/titanic/README.md

 # titanic
-kaggle competition - predicting the survival of passengers on the titanic using Random Forest
+kaggle competition - predicting the survival of passengers on the titanic